 Last year, a man from Southampton was sentenced to 225 hours community service after he admitted three counts of dumping waste including cement roofing sheets which contained asbestos and bitumen roof felt, in the gardens of council owned properties.
 In addition, he was ordered to pay £1,000 in respect of legal costs and £5,000 to the Council so that the asbestos waste could be cleaned up properly.

 Scope of Work: Asbestos Removal as part of demolition and rebuild

-The Site Manager representing the Client provided the following testimonial
+The Site Manager representing the Client provided the following testimonial:-

 Maintenance Works to Steam Recovery Vessel